A foreign caretaker whose patient is institutionalized or passes away – what does the law say?

 By the nature of their work, nursing caretakers often face complex situations.
 Foreign caretakers come to Israel to assist our loved ones at difficult times.
 Unfortunately, patients often end up institutionalized or pass away during the foreign worker’s tenure.
 Such a situation raises many legal issues, such as; what is the fate of foreign caretakers in Israel whose patients die or are transferred to a nursing home?
 Can the worker stay in Israel, and if so, how can it be arranged?
 These and other issues will be covered in this article.

-The law offices of Cohen, Decker, Pex, Brosh specialize in foreign caretakers and the labor laws that apply to them.
+Our law offices specialize in foreign caretakers and the labor laws that apply to them.
 We provide our clients with solutions and assistance for such issues as; employment arrangements between caretakers and their patients, transferring workers between patients, and providing legal counseling and assistance for workers and employers in this sector.

 Institutionalization or death of a patient – means termination of employment